 “It’s not a qualifying race, she’s just doing it to stay tuned, you know, all the people instead of running around a track alone.
 She says it makes her concentrate.
 Anyway, tonight, then she’ll be back Saturday evening.
 I don’t know how long the twins need.
 They leave Thursday morning but didn’t book a return.”

-If they like to kill, and don’t need money, why not just randomly shoot people?
+If they're moved to kill, and don’t need money, why not just randomly shoot people?
 Understandable question.
 The answer is it would be too easy.
 This way, they have to stalk a specific target, figure out a place, do the job and don’t get caught.
 More methodology, a bit of skill, none of which is required for picking out a random citizen and capping him.
 It may be somewhat tortured logic, but that’s how they see it.
 And we have the comfort of knowing they won’t just show up and murder us, not unless someone we know hires them to do it.
 Best be nice to people, you never know.

 They drive to the campus, take a walk around.
 Nobody pays much attention, they’re college age, dressed differently enough not be twins, both wear different sunglasses, Katja has a ponytail, Katya has her hair parted on the left, partly covers the right side of her face.
 Katja wears platforms, Katya sneakers.